-The 2015 – 2021 Strategic Plan was informed by input from key stakeholders including health unit employees and community partners.
+The 2015 – 2021 Strategic Plan was developed based on valuable input from key stakeholders including health unit employees and community partners.
 The plan describes four strategic directions for moving towards “Optimal Health for All” in Renfrew County and District.

 The legislative mandate for Ontario’s 34 public health units is described in the Health Protection and Promotion Act (HPPA).
 The guiding purpose of the HPPA is to “…provide for the organization and delivery of public health programs and services, the prevention of the spread of diseases and the promotion and protection of the health of the people of Ontario.”
 (R.S.O.
 1990, c.
 H.7, s.2)

 The Ontario Public Health Standards (OPHS) describe requirements for basic public health programs and services.
 These include assessment and surveillance, health promotion and policy development, disease and injury prevention, and health protection activities.
 These contribute to the physical, mental, and emotional health and well-being of all Ontarians.

 Renfrew County and District Health Unit is governed by an autonomous Board of Health.
 The Board consists of elected and appointed representatives from the Province of Ontario, the County of Renfrew, the City of Pembroke and the Township of South Algonquin.
 The Renfrew County and District Health Unit’s Board of Health oversees the administration of the Health Unit’s programs and services.

 2022 Board of Health Members are as follows:

 Ann Aikens, a Provincial Appointee, is the 2022 Chair of the Board of Health, a Member of the Executive, Governance, Resources, Striking, and Stakeholder Relations Committees.